 - 15. In terms of section 8(d), the burden of proof shifts to the respondent firm who must prove that the efficiency justifications outweighs the anti-competitive effect of the conduct.
-If the respondent firm fails to do so, the complainant would be seen to have proved an abuse of dominance.20 Senwes however points out that the shift in burden of proof is not that simple.
-It follows that under section 8(d) the respondent firm must establish the existence of an objective justification in order for the Tribunal to invoke the balancing exercise to weigh up the anti-competitive effect versus the justification.21 However, this simply cannot be just an objective justification, but one that is rational in order for it to be held that a proper defence has been raised.22 - 16.
+If the respondent firm fails to do so, the complainant would be seen to have proved an abuse of dominance.
+Senwes however points out that the shift in burden of proof is not that simple.
+It follows that under section 8(d) the respondent firm must establish the existence of an objective justification in order for the Tribunal to invoke the balancing exercise to weigh up the anti-competitive effect versus the justification.
+However, this simply cannot be just an objective justification, but one that is rational in order for it to be held that a proper defence has been raised. - 16.
 If the firm fails to do so, it is not for the complainant to conjure every objective justification imaginable so the Tribunal can invoke the balancing exercise.
 As the Tribunal in Senwes put it: "the existence of the justification is one best known to the firm concerned."
 Where a firm does not raise an objective and rational justification or fails to do so, it will be deemed that the anti-competitive effects outweigh any pro-competitive gain.24 - 17.
 Section 8(c) and (d) also differed in respect of penalties.
-If a firm is found to have contravened section 8(c), a fine may not be imposed on the firm unless the conduct is substantially a repeat by the same firm for conduct previously found by the Tribunal to be a prohibited practice.
+If a firm is found to have contravened section 8(c), a fine may not be imposed on the firm unless the conduct is substantially a repeat by the same firm, for conduct previously found by the Tribunal to be a prohibited practice.
 This is referred to the "yellow card" regime for section 8(c).
-The 2019 amendments have removed the yellow card regime. - 18.
-The following are examples of cases that fall under the various subsections of section 8(c) and (d).
+The 2019 amendments have removed the yellow card regime.